leif-mw/leif-mw/README.md

 💭 My main interests are:
 ---
 - Game development
-- AI and its philosophical implications
+- The philosophical implications of AI and ML applications in software
-- Formal systems
+- Formal systems and their history

 🌱 I'm currently learning:
 ---
-- Game development in Unreal Engine
+- Machine learning with JAX
 - Deep learning with PyTorch
 - Logic programming with OCaml
 - Computer graphics in OpenGL